Com320/OC-mech-datum-boxes/README.md

 - Building DATUM Gateway from source
 - Generating appropriate configurations for both services
 - Setting up system services for automatic startup
+- Providing an interactive maintenance toolkit for post-install checks and log collection

 ## Scripts